Last Updated on June 27, 2025 by Julian Espinosa

 Bangkok Art and Culture Centre

 The Bangkok Art and Culture Centre (BACC) stands as a contemporary arts hub in the heart of Bangkok.
-This modern facility hosts a variety of art exhibitions, cultural events, and workshops.
-Its sleek, circular design creates a welcoming and inspiring atmosphere for art lovers.
+This contemporary arts hub presents rotating exhibitions featuring both Thai and international artists.
+The center’s modern, circular design creates an inspiring atmosphere for art appreciation and cultural exploration.

 Asiatique The Riverfront